washingtonstateuniversity/alert.wsu.edu/README.md

 ## Front page

-The front page (after the common header) displays the most recent 3 posts categorized as announcements in the first section.
+The front page (after the common header) displays the most recent 3 posts tagged as "Post to alert home page" (slug: `home`) in the first section.
 These can be categorized in any way.

 The remaining sections on the page are customizable through the page builder interface.